5

 • Supported the team in maintaining key research databases and archiving solutions, streamlining data access and retrieval processes by 50%.

-• Duration: Include the month and year to show tenure.
+• Duration: Include month and year to show continuity and depth of experience.

 Takeaway